Honeynut squash: History

 Developing the honeynut, Mazourek first cross-bred two similar squash, and planted the seeds of the cross-breed.
 Then he started selecting the best squash and highest-quality seeds, looking for more uniformity in color, size, and texture.
 Mazourek had Barber cook and taste the experimental squash, judging predominantly on flavor (rather than yield, a predominant concern for most agricultural products).
 Barber's roasting technique went hotter and longer than most cookbooks advised, caramelizing the squash, concentrating its flavor, and bringing out its sweetness.
 Mazourek had previously microwaved or steamed squash, which added water and diluted flavor, the standard technique used to test all new vegetable varieties at Cornell at the time.

 With Mazourek's problem distributing the variety, Barber began promoting it at his Stone Barns restaurant, and presented the squash at the G9 Chef's Summit in 2013, an annual meeting between nine of the world's top chefs.
 René Redzepi and Massimo Bottura especially liked the product, but it then took about two and a half years to enter markets, doing so in 2015.
 In that year, the squash was popularized as part of Saveur 100, a list of new and trending foods, people, and restaurants by Saveur magazine.
 By around that time, half of the farms in the Northeast United States that grew squash also grew the honeynut variety; two years later in 2017 the percentage grew to about 90 percent.
 The squash subsequently was available at grocery stores and farmers' markets across the United States.

 The discussion between Mazourek and Barber in 2009 also prompted them to create a seed company, along with Matthew Goldfarb.
-Their company, Row 7 Seed Co., sells similar gourds and other specially-bred seeds.
+Their company, Row 7 Seed Company, sells similar gourds and other specially-bred seeds.
 Mazourek and Barber are now working on a smaller product, 898 Squash, which will have an extended season, higher yield, and a slightly thicker skin, allowing it to keep its quality in storage longer.
 The 898 is expected to take at least 5 years to develop.

 Culinary uses

-The squash is ideal for roasting and stuffing and is suitably sweet for desserts.
+The squash is ideal for roasting and stuffing and has enough sugar to be used for desserts.
 The squash is also suitable for baking, boiling, sautéing, mashing, puréeing, or adding to soups, stews, or braises.
 As well, the squash is suitable for most recipes calling for butternut or winter squash.
-When roasted at high heat, the squash's natural sugars caramelize, giving the squash a rich, malty, caramel flavor.
+When roasted at high heat, the squash's natural sugars caramelize, giving the squash a caramel flavor.
 The squash's skin is thin enough to be edible, and it is small enough for a single portion, making it easier and quicker to prepare than butternut squash.
-The squash pairs well with kale, miso, radicchio, green apples, pine nuts, quinoa, farro, garlic, onion, chives, thyme, sage, nutmeg, cinnamon, black beans, Parmesan cheese, mushrooms, corn, maple syrup, and honey.